cosmix/percy/src/exports/README.md

     	// Simulate pressing the secondary button in the chat interface (e.g. 'Reject') await cline.pressSecondaryButton()
     } else {
-    	console.error("Cline API is not available")
+    	console.error("Percy API is not available")
     }
     ```

-    **Note:** To ensure that the `saoudrizwan.claude-dev` extension is activated before your extension, add it to the `extensionDependencies` in your `package.json`:
+    **Note:** To ensure that the `org.cosmix.percy` extension is activated before your extension, add it to the `extensionDependencies` in your `package.json`:

     ```json
     "extensionDependencies": [
-        "saoudrizwan.claude-dev"
+        "org.cosmix.percy"
     ]
     ```

-For detailed information on the available methods and their usage, refer to the `cline.d.ts` file.
+For detailed information on the available methods and their usage, refer to the `percy.d.ts` file.